Updated on April 28th, 2025

 Keep It Clean

 Once your student is living in a shared living space, they need to do their part to keep it clean and clean up their own messes.
+Addressing issues like dirty dishes promptly can prevent conflicts and maintain a pleasant living environment.
 In many cases, students have different definitions of what “reasonably clean” means.
 As a result, they should have a discussion with their roommate right after move-in day and talk about how to manage cleaning tasks in community spaces, you could also create a roommate agreement.
 That way, everyone can get on the same page.

 Roommate Etiquette List for Specific Living Arrangements